rails/solid_cache/README.md

 There are two options that can be set on the engine:

 - `executor` - the [Rails executor](https://guides.rubyonrails.org/threading_and_code_execution.html#executor) used to wrap asynchronous operations, defaults to the app executor
 - `connects_to` - a custom connects to value for the abstract `SolidCache::Record` active record model.
-Requires for sharding and/or using a separate cache database to the main app.
+Required for sharding and/or using a separate cache database to the main app.

 These can be set in your Rails configuration: